 In the /docs/ folder of the OmegaT program, create a sub-folder with the ISO code of your operating system language (rename the existing folder temporarily if it already exists), and copy the manual into this folder.
 Then launch OmegaT normally.
 (If you have translated into a language which is not your operating system language, see below, "How OmegaT handles localized versions".)

-8. Produce a screenshot of OmegaT in your language.
+8. Produce a screenshot of OmegaT in your language (after translating the user interface).
 This is also optional, but if you have been able to launch OmegaT with your localized bundle (see above), it will enhance the quality of your translation.
 To produce a screenshot, launch OmegaT and create a suitable screen for a screenshot, such as the "Create new project" dialog showing typical paths.

 Choose the .png file type